Avoid These Common Mistakes When Searching for Builders and Contractors

 7) Skimming past references and real photos

 Online reviews help.
 Direct references help more.
 Ask for a few recent clients with similar scope and location.
 Call them.
 Ask what went right and what they would change.
 Then study photos of jobs like yours.
 Look at edges, corners, and trim.
 Nice photos are great; close photos are better.
-If the pro can’t show work that looks like your project, keep looking.
+If the pro cannot show work that looks like your project, keep looking.
 “We do everything” often means “we do nothing well.”

 Referrals and “best of” lists are a start.
 Your process closes the gap.